 - You will be required to disclose your conviction to future employers, schools, and licensing boards.

-A conviction will precede you and follow you for the rest of your life.
-Are you able to handle that label for the rest of your life?
-If not, contact my team today.
+A conviction will follow you for the rest of your life.

 Right now you have more questions than answers.
-We can help.
+I can help.
 A simple mistake as a young person should not follow you for the rest of your life.
-If you are looking for an advocate to protect your rights and protect your future, call my office today.
+If you are looking for a criminal defense attorney to protect your rights and protect your future, call my office today.
 My team is available 24 hours a day, 365 days a year for you.

 Flaherty Defense Firm can give you the help you need to fight your Minor in Possession charge.
-If you have been arrested or given a citation for Minor in Possession MIP in Destin, call us today at (850) 243-6097 for a free consultation.
-We are available 24 hours a day, 7 days a week.
+If you have been arrested or given a citation for Minor in Possession MIP in Destin, call me today at (850) 243-6097 for a free consultation.